isomerpages/nparks-gardening/page-index/ornamental-plants/_posts/2023-08-18-post-Walking Sanseveria.md

 <section>
   <h4>Growing:</h4>
-	<p>Peace Lilies are low maintenance plants that can be fertilised monthly with a balanced liquid fertiliser.
-Peace lilies will wilt dramatically when underwatered and will also quickly bounce back once they have been watered.
-As with all potted plants, regular repotting once a year will prevent it from becoming root bound.</p>
+	<p>Walking Sansevieria are slow-growing and does not need frequent fertilising.
+A balanced slow releasing fertiliser every few months would be sufficient.
+Ensure that there is good airflow to dry out the soil before watering again.</p>
 	<br>
 </section>

 <section>
   <h4>Propagation:</h4>
-	<p>Peace Lilies can be propagated by division.</p>
+	<p>Walking Sansevieria can be propagated by leaf cuttings or dividing its offshoots.</p>
 	<br>
 </section>

 <section>
   <h4>Common problems &amp; solutions:</h4>
-	<p>This plant is relatively resistant to pests and disease if kept healthy.</p>
+	<p>This plant is largely resistant to most pests.</p>
+	<p>This plant is susceptible to root rot if grown in waterlogged soil.
+To prevent rot, allow the plant to dry out between waterings and ensure that there is enough air circulation.</p>
-	<p>Aphids, mealy bugs, and spider mites often infest the plant if it is sickly or overgrown.
+	<p>Mealy bugs may infest the plant if it is sickly or overgrown.
 Prune off the infested parts, or apply horticultural oils like neem oil and white summer oil to suffocate the remaining pests.
 Regularly prune the plant to allow light and air to reach throughout the plant, and check the plant for underlying problems like root rot, lack of sunlight, and nutrient deficiencies.</p>
 	<br>
 </section>